 The grade obtained for the supervised project does not influence the GPA calculation.

-You must have completed at least 12 course credits in order to register for the supervised project.
+You must have completed at least 12 course credits and the workshop ETHI 66200A Responsible Conduct of Research: From Norms to Practice in order to register for the supervised project.

-There are five ways to do this supervised project:
+There are four ways to do this supervised project:

 |Within an organization||At the university|

-The definition of each type of supervised project, the nature and the requirements are specified in the summary guidelines.
+The definition of each type of supervised project and the requirements are specified in the summary Guidelines and Requirements.

 You must have the subject of your supervised project approved before completing 36 course credits.
 Once you have obtained all the required approvals, your program administration will register you.

 The organization where you are carrying out your supervised project may require that you sign a confidentiality agreement.
-If so, you can use this model agreement specially designed for students in the Master’s program.
+If so, it is recommended that you use the model proposed by the university by completing the Confidentiality agreement form.

 The program administration will register you once and only once, and that for the term when your project begins.
 You will then have until the end of the following term to complete the project and submit your report.

 You would like to write your supervised project report in English?
-Justify your demand directly in your Approval of a supervised project form.
+Justify your demand directly in the approval form of your supervised project.
 This approval is automatic for specializations in English.

 The submission process, the evaluation of your report and the graduation process can take up to 10 weeks.
 Please take this into consideration if you need to renew a study permit, submit a post-diploma permit application or confirm your attendance at convocation.